Custom Fields in NextGen Workforce: A Step-by-Step Guide

 How to Activate or Terminate Employees in NextGen

-How to Assign Kiosk/Webclock to Employees
+How to Assign Kiosk to Employees in NextGen Workforce

 How to Create Groups